 Each bar has 10 grams of plant protein that comes from whole almonds, seeds, and pea protein.
 They also have all nine essential amino acids, which are the building blocks for protein.
 These bars are gluten free, non-GMO, kosher, and have 0 grams of trans fat.
 They are also low in sodium, a great source of fiber, and low on the glycemic index scale.
 People love these bars because they are a great low-calorie option compared to other bigger bars.

 6. Best For Nut Lovers: GoMacro MacroBar Organic Vegan Protein Bar, Cashew Caramel

 This is the best option for nut lovers.
 This bar combines 11 grams of plant-based protein with buttery cashews and a hint of mesquite flavor to create a naturally sweet caramel bar.
 The plant-based protein used in these bars is allergy friendly, vegan, and easily digested.
 These bars only use clean and responsibly sourced ingredients to provide you with high-quality nutrition.

 GoMacro bars are made by a family-owned business that has earned the trust of their customers.
 They offer this product to people who are living a balanced and plant-based lifestyle, or anyone who wants to improve their health.

 There’s a healthy protein bar out there to fit everyone's taste and fitness goals.
 Whether you like fruit flavors, sweet chocolate flavors, or a more savory option, you can get your protein by choosing a convenient bar.
-You can even mix it up and try all five above and decide on your favorite.
+You can even mix it up and try all six above and decide on your favorite.
 Grab a box or two, and keep a bar on hand for whenever hunger strikes.